Believe it or not with what we know we’re almost ready to start writing a simple parser

 You might think that programming in mercury is a little cumbersome with

-variables being passed around - don’t fret mercury has
+all the io variables being passed around - don’t fret mercury has

 special mechanisms that alleviate this - we will introduce them in due